Electoral wards of Belfast: Current wards

-Location of Wards

 History

 From 1928 until May 1973, Belfast was divided into 15 wards, each represented by a total of four aldermen or councillors.
 The 15 wards were Duncairn, Dock, Clifton, Shankill, Court, Woodvale, Smithfield, Falls, Saint Anne's, Saint George's, Windsor, Cromac, Ormeau, Pottinger and Victoria.

 By the early 1970s, population shifts had resulted in significant differences in the electorates of the wards.
 Although the wards continued to have four representatives on Belfast City Council, electorates varied from less than 5,000 in the smallest ward, Smithfield, to almost 40,000 in the largest ward, Victoria.
 The review of local government which took place in the early 1970s expanded Belfast to take in some of the newer housing estates on the fringes of the city and attempted to equalise electorates.
 Initially, Belfast was to have been divided into 52 wards.
 Following a public review, one ward, Tullycarnet, was excluded from Belfast and became instead the Castlereagh wards of Tullycarnet and Gilnahirk.
 The remaining 51 wards were intended to elect one member each using the first past the post electoral system.
 The reintroduction of the single transferable vote method of election meant that a different system was required.
 The 51 wards were therefore grouped into 8 electoral areas, distinguished by letters, with each electoral area returning either 6 or 7 councillors.